celaraze/cela/README.md

 `docker-compose up -d`

+And then you need to `GET` [http://localhost:8000/auth/init](http://localhost:8000/auth/init) to initialize the admin.

 Now you can visit [http://localhost:8000/docs](http://localhost:8000/docs) to view the API documentation.

 Tips: The image cannot be used now, because it still needs to be developed.